 - Allow to air dry.

-- Mix one ounce of Control III disinfectant per gallon of water, and use the mixture to fill a spray bottle.
+- Mix one ounce of Control III Disinfectant per gallon of water and place the mixture in a spray bottle.

-- Spray the water over all surfaces of the mask cushion, frame, and elbow.
+- Spray the mixture over all surfaces of the mask cushion, frame, and elbow.

-- Use a cloth or mask wipes to remove any debris or residue.
+- Use a towel or mask wipe to remove any debris or residue.

 - When dry, put the mask components in the Lumin.